Martín Fernández de Navarrete: Early life and military career

 Martin Fernández de Navarrete Ximénez de Tejada received part of his education at the Real Seminario de Nobles de Vergara - the Royal Seminary of Nobles located in Vergara.
 He entered the navy in 1780 and was later engaged in the unsuccessful operations in 1782 during the Great Siege of Gibraltar, and afterwards in the suppression of Algerine pirates.

 Health compelled him for a time to withdraw from active service, but he devoted this forced leisure to historical research, and in 1789 he was appointed by the crown to examine the national archives relating to the maritime history of Spain.

-The Marine Historian
+Marine historian

 He rejoined the navy in 1793 and was present at the siege of Toulon.
 Afterwards he received command of a frigate.

 From 1797 to 1808 he held in succession various important posts in the ministry of marine.

 In 1808 the French invasion caused him serious problems, as Napoleon Bonaparte instituted his brother Joseph Bonaparte as king of Spain during the French invasion of Spain (1808-1814).

 The French invaders wanted Martín Fernández Navarrete as Minister of the Navy, but Navarrete refused the offer.